Your little one’s eczema seems resistant to the effects of lotions and creams—especially if she’s a preemie. Could the products be making it worse?

-If you suspect gluten troubles may be the culprit for your baby’s eczema, a blood test can be helpful in confirming or disproving a gluten allergy diagnosis.
+If you suspect gluten troubles may be the culprit for your baby’s eczema, a blood test can help confirm or disprove a gluten allergy.

 Even if the test results are negative, many physicians suggest a two-month trial of a gluten-free diet to see if the eczema improves.
 Most advocate continuing the diet if there seems to be some improvement in the rash, even if it did not clear up fully.

 There are no medications to treat gluten intolerance.

 The only solution is to have a diet and skincare regimen completely free of gluten proteins.
 Our BEB Organic product line is completely gluten-free and safe even for preemies who are developed enough to be touched.

 Oats pose a huge and problematic question for those who strive to be gluten-free.
 While oats don’t actually contain the offending protein, most crops are contaminated with it by the wind blowing seeds through the fields, or from the equipment used to process oats and wheat, rye, or barley flour.